-A hollow MnO 2 nanozymes empowered injectable hydrogel for intrauterine adhesions therapy by alleviating oxidative stress and promoting endometrial repair
+A hollow MnO2 nanozymes empowered injectable hydrogel for intrauterine adhesion therapy by alleviating oxidative stress and promoting endometrial repair

 Abstract

-Intrauterine adhesion (IUA) is an important cause of infertility and posese a challenge to women's reproductive health.
-Conventional clinical treatments fail to fundamentally repair the function of the endometrium.
-While stem cell therapy represents a promising breakthrough in IUA treatment, its clinical application remains limited.
-Recent studies highlighted the pivotal roles of oxidative stress and inflammatory immune response in IUA pathogenesis, underlining the requirement of excessive reactive oxygen species (ROS)-scavenging ability where nanozymes demonstrated distinctive advantages.
-Herein, we reported a nanozyme-empowered injectable hydrogel (HME) by integrating hollow estradiol-loaded MnO2 nanoparticles (MnO2@E2 NPs) with hyaluronic acid-based hydrogel to explore its therapeutic effect in IUA.
+Intrauterine adhesion (IUA) is an important cause of infertility and poses a challenge to women's reproductive health.
+However, conventional clinical treatments fail to fundamentally repair the function of the endometrium.
+While stem cell therapy is a promising breakthrough in IUA treatment, its clinical application remains limited.
+Recent studies have highlighted the pivotal roles of oxidative stress and inflammatory immune responses in IUA pathogenesis, underlining the requirement for excessive reactive oxygen species (ROS)-scavenging ability, where nanozymes demonstrated distinctive advantages.
+Herein, we report the preparation of a nanozyme-powered injectable hydrogel (HME) by integrating hollow estradiol-loaded MnO2 nanoparticles (MnO2@E2 NPs) with a hyaluronic acid-based hydrogel to explore its therapeutic effect in IUA.
 In vitro studies demonstrated that MnO2@E2 NPs exhibited catalase (CAT)-like and superoxide dismutase (SOD)-like enzymatic activities, effectively scavenging ROS.
-HME hydrogel possessed optimal mechanical properties, biocompatibility, robust antioxidant activities and regulatory properties of macrophages, thereby protecting human endometrial stromal cells (HESCs) and enhancing their proliferation.
-In a rat endometrial injury model, HME treatment regulated the uterine inflammatory microenvironment, suppressed M1 macrophage expression and further promoted the endometrial repair.
-In conclusion, HME hydrogel offers a novel and effective therapeutic approach for IUA, with potential clinical implications for women of reproductive age.
+The HME possessed optimal mechanical properties, biocompatibility, robust antioxidant activities and regulatory properties on macrophages, thereby protecting human endometrial stromal cells (HESCs) and enhancing their proliferation.
+In a rat endometrial injury model, HME treatment regulated the uterine inflammatory microenvironment, suppressed M1 macrophage expression and further promoted endometrial repair.
+In conclusion, the HME offers a novel and effective therapeutic approach for IUA, with potential clinical implications for women of reproductive age.

 Supplementary files